VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 - **Online Cover** `--cover`
 - **Softmax Explorer** `--softmax` (only supported for `--cb_explore_adf`)

->**Note:** For more details on CB algorithms in VW, please refer to the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Contextual-Bandit-algorithms" target="_blank">Vowpal Wabbit Github Wiki</a>.
+>**Note:** For more details on contextual bandits algorithms and Vowpal Wabbit, please refer to the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Contextual-Bandit-algorithms" target="_blank">Vowpal Wabbit Github Wiki</a>.

 ## Contextual bandit algorithms and input formats

-There are four main components to a Contextual Bandit problem:
+There are four main components to a contextual bandit problem:

 - **Context (x)**: the additional information which helps in choosing action.
 - **Action (a)**: the action chosen from a set of possible actions _A_.
 - **Probability (p)**: the probability of choosing _a_ from _A_.
 - **Cost/Reward (r)**: the reward received for action _a_.

-Vowpal Wabbit provides three CB algorithms:
+Vowpal Wabbit provides three contextual bandits algorithms:

-* **`--cb`:** The CB module which allows you to optimize predictor based on already collected CB data, CB without exploration.
+* **`--cb`:** The contextual bandit module which allows you to optimize predictor based on already collected data, or contextual bandits without exploration.
-* **`--cb_explore`:** The CB learning algorithm for when the maximum number of actions is known ahead of time and semantics of actions stays the same across examples.
+* **`--cb_explore`:** The contextual bandit learning algorithm for when the maximum number of actions is known ahead of time and semantics of actions stays the same across examples.
-*  **`--cb_explore_adf`:** The CB learning algorithm for when the set of actions changes over time or you have rich information for each action VW offers different input formats for CB.
+*  **`--cb_explore_adf`:** The contextual bandit learning algorithm for when the set of actions changes over time or you have rich information for each action.
+Vowpal Wabbit offers different input formats for contextual bandits.

 ### Input format for `--cb`

 `--cb <number_of_actions>`

-The `--cb 4` command specifies that we want to use CB module and our data has a total of four actions.
+The `--cb 4` command specifies that we want to use the contextual bandit module and our data has a total of four actions.

 Each example is represented as a separate line in your data file and must follow the following format: